 Because door-to-door sales are fast-paced, making a good first impression is crucial to your success.
 And according to experts, you only have seven to 17 seconds to make that good first impression.
 Do not overlook the importance of a first impression because once it’s ruined, you can say goodbye to building trust at the door.
 You never get a second chance to make a first impression.

-To help you succeed, we made a list of five ways to make a good first impression so you can engage more potential leads and close more sales.
+To help you succeed, we made a list of six ways to make a good first impression so you can engage more potential leads and close more sales.

 1.)
 Always look professional: Before you start a sales pitch, you are thoroughly inspected from head to toe like a father scanning a guy picking up his daughter.
 That initial moment with a customer will determine how they feel about you and if they can trust you.
 Seventy-one percent of customers buy because they trust you.

 “People will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel.” – Maya Angelou